The Titan's Curse: Plot

-Percy Jackson, Annabeth Chase, and Thalia Grace infiltrate West Hall boarding school to escort siblings Bianca and Nico di Angelo, to Camp Half-Blood.
+Percy Jackson, Annabeth Chase, and Thalia Grace infiltrate West Hall boarding school to escort siblings Bianca and Nico di Angelo to Camp Half-Blood.
 Though their extraction is a success, the manticore Dr. Thorn captures Annabeth, escaping when Artemis and her Hunters arrive.
 Artemis sets off alone to track down a monster which, in the wrong hands, has the power to destroy Mount Olympus.
 She arranges for Apollo to transport the demigods and her Hunters to Camp Half-Blood with his sun chariot.
 Bianca joins the Hunters, granting her immortality.

 At camp, Percy and his pegasus Blackjack rescue an Ophiotaurus, which Percy nicknames "Bessie".
-Artemis's lieutenant, Zoë Nightshade, dreams of the goddess in danger, whilst Percy dreams of Annabeth saving Luke Castellan by holding up a cave's ceiling.
-The mummified Oracle of Delphi disrupts a Capture the Flag game to give Zoë a prophecy, instructing her to travel to Mount Tamalpais, the modern-day location of the Titans’ domain of Mount Othrys, to rescue Artemis and Annabeth.
+Artemis' lieutenant, Zoë Nightshade, dreams of the goddess in danger, while Percy dreams of Annabeth saving Luke Castellan by holding up a cave's ceiling.
+The mummified Oracle of Delphi disrupts a Capture the Flag game to give Zoë a prophecy, instructing her to travel to Mount Tamalpais, the modern-day location of the Titans' domain of Mount Othrys, to rescue Artemis and Annabeth.
 Zoë takes Thalia, Bianca, and Grover Underwood with her on the quest.
 Percy sneaks off on his own, promising Nico that he will protect Bianca.

-Travelling to Washington D.C., Percy follows Thorn to the Smithsonian.
+Traveling to Washington D.C., Percy follows Thorn to the Smithsonian.
 He witnesses Luke, Thorn, and a man called "The General" summoning spartoi to waylay Zoë's group.
 Percy warns his friends and helps them defeat the Nemean lion, so Zoë allows Percy to join the group.
 They travel to Cloudcroft, New Mexico, where the missing god Pan sends the Erymanthian Boar to help the group escape the Spartoi.

 They reach Gila Claw, Arizona, the "Junkyard of the Gods".
-Bianca reveals that she and Nico unknowingly spent years in the Lotus Hotel; they were born in the 1930s and taken to West Hall.
+Bianca reveals that she and Nico unknowingly spent decades in the Lotus Hotel; they were born in the 1930s and taken to West Hall.
 Percy has an encounter with Ares and Aphrodite, who warn him not to take anything from the junkyard.
 Bianca tries to take a figurine for her brother, awakening a prototype of Talos, and gives her life to destroy it.
 The survivors travel to Hoover Dam, where Percy encounters Bessie, as well as Rachel Elizabeth Dare, a mortal who can see through the Mist, who helps him escape by distracting the Spartoi.
 The group flies to San Francisco with help from the dam's Winged Figures of the Republic.